Aitarak

-Aitarak (Tetun for 'thorn') was the name of one of the most feared pro-Indonesia militia groups in East Timor during the late 1990s.
+Aitarak (Tetun for 'thorn') was the name of a pro-Indonesia militia group in East Timor during the late 1990s.
 On April 17, 1999, the group conducted 12 murders at the Manuel Carrascalão House massacre in Dili.
 That same month members took part in the Liquiçá Church massacre.
 At its height, the group was led by Eurico Guterres.

 History

 In 1999, following the autonomy referendum, during which East Timor citizens voted to separate from Indonesia and become independent, Indonesian military forces began a slow withdrawal from East Timor.
-In the course of this, they practiced what is referred to as the Timor-Leste Scorched Earth campaign, burning and destroying everything in their path.
+In the course of this, they practiced what is referred to as the Scorched Earth campaign, burning and destroying everything in their path.

 They were assisted greatly in this by East Timorese pro-Indonesian militias.
 The militia groups for each district of East Timor were even more ruthless than the Indonesian military in most cases.
 Often, they knew their victims, and in many well-documented cases they had known their victims their entire lives, usually coming from the same villages or neighborhoods.

 The Aitarak gained the most notoriety, because they were the main militia group in the capital city and Dili district as a whole.
 It was here where international press were most present, and then the reports were mostly about what happened in Dili itself, and therefore with the Aitarak.
+In May 9, suspected Aitarak militias opened fire on pro-independence rally in the downtown of Dili.
+During the firsts weeks of the crisis, the Aitarak militias participated in several arson and attacks against United Nations forces.

 Cases such as the Liquiçá Church massacre, and the Suai Church massacre, as well as Catholic nuns that were killed in Lospalos were largely unknown for a time.

 Due to the ruthless manner in which the Aitarak killed and raped, the group became infamous.
 They acted in a manner that indicated they had no fear of the press, or international reaction or consequences.
 In hindsight, it is quite apparent that the militia groups felt Indonesia would again gain control of East Timor, and those who had been faithful to the Indonesian government would be put in positions of power.